 2. Strong Design Is Important

-Consumers receive an average of 416 commercial emails per month, making their inboxes noisy and full.
+Consumers receive tons of commercial email every month, making their inboxes noisy and full.
 Smart companies will focusing on improving email content, calls to action, and importantly, the design of their emails.

 When it comes to design, you have several options.
 You can find or make cinemagraphs on Giphy and find email design inspiration from Hubspot and Really Good Emails.
-And of course, you can leverage crowdSPRING’s community of 200,000 creatives who’ve helped thousands of entrepreneurs and small businesses around the world with great custom design, including email campaigns.
+And of course, you can leverage crowdspring’s community of 220,000+ creatives who’ve helped thousands of entrepreneurs and small businesses around the world with great custom design, including email campaigns.